negrt/Practice_School_Database_Project/README.md

 # What I learned
 * Object Oriented Programming
 * How to create a graphical user interface
-* How to display information on GUI
+* How to display data on text boxes
-* How to save from text boxes
+* How to retrieve data from text boxes